Doris Duke Scholars Program

 Ready to be a conservation change-maker?

-If you are a current freshman or sophomore at NC State with an interest in the environment and a commitment to increasing diversity and inclusion, the Doris Duke Conservation Scholars Program may be for you!
+If you are a current freshman or sophomore at NCSU with a passion for biodiversity conservation and a commitment to increasing diversity and inclusion, the Doris Duke Conservation Scholars Program Collaborative may be for you!

 Reese Dorroh is a sophomore majoring in Fisheries, Wildlife and